What is Document containing threats ?

 Our client argued that the neighbour had provoked the incident and had been the threatening party during the course of the interaction.
 The case was heard before the Local Court over 2 days.

-The court was satisfied the client was acting in defending himself and his family.
+The court was satisfied the client was defending himself and his family.
 Moreover, given the large number of inconsistencies between the witnesses during cross-examination our client was acquitted of the charges.

 We are the experts in either beating or having criminal charges withdrawn AND/OR obtaining the least restrictive penalty available.
 This is because no matter which option you choose within our tailored Options at Law you will be dealing with experienced criminal lawyers who can make sure the evidence is not only obtained properly but also that your case is prepared and presented to the highest best practice standards possible.
 This is also done without breaking your pocket.